dilip29/Summer-Training-Python-development/README.md

   * Save your team and evaluate it later as per **Match**
   * Initially a Owner will be provided with `1000 Points` to purchase there players
-  * Team selection follows basic cricketing rules ..1.Not more than 5 batsman/bowler
+  * Team selection follows basic cricketing rules
+  ..1.
+Not more than 5 batsman/bowler
-  ..2.Only a Single Wicket Keeper
+  ..2.
+Only a Single Wicket Keeper

 ## How To Use